Canning Stock Route: The Canning Stock Route Project

 The Canning Stock Route has a strong connection to the story of Aboriginal art in the Western Desert.
 When droving along the stock route led to many family groups dispersing to the edges of the desert, communities were established in missions, towns, stations and settlements, and it was here that contemporary painting movements flourished.

-In 2006, West Australian independent cultural organisation FORM instigated a contemporary arts and cultural initiative to "explore the complex history of the Canning Stock Route through the prism of contemporary Aboriginal art".
+In 2006, Western Australian independent cultural organisation Form instigated a contemporary arts and cultural initiative to "explore the complex history of the Canning Stock Route through the prism of contemporary Aboriginal art".
 Partnerships among nine art centres and communities with direct connections to the stock route region were set up.
-The project involved several years of research by FORM in collaboration with Aboriginal artists and their art centres and organisations.
+The project involved several years of research by Form in collaboration with Aboriginal artists and their art centres and organisations.

 A major part of the project's program of bush work was a six-week, 1850 km desert journey from Wiluna to Billiluna.
 During this trip, and in follow-up workshops and other trips, 80 artists created a collection of paintings, contemporary cultural objects and documentary material.

 The historical and artistic value of the project was recognised in 2008 when the National Museum of Australia decided to acquire the entire Canning Stock Route Project collection.

+The language groups identified during the project, as being crossed by the stock route, or adjacent to it are identified as: